minhquangvo1109/UniversalVariable/README.md

 			****/
 			page: {
 				category: "<The type of page this is, eg: home, product, category, search, basket, checkout, confirmation>",
-				subCategory: "<A more detailed description of the page, eg: if Category is ‘category’, subCategory may be ‘Men’s Shirts’>"
+				subCategory: "<A more detailed description of the page, eg: if Category is ï¿½categoryï¿½, subCategory may be ï¿½Menï¿½s Shirtsï¿½>"
 			},

 			/****